GaloisInc/helib-demos/simon-writeup.md

 experience using HElib, we thought to implement a member of the SIMON block cipher family.
 SIMON is a new family of lightweight block ciphers released by the [NSA](http://eprint.iacr.org/2013/404.pdf) in 2013.
 We implemented SIMON with 64 bit block size and 128 bit key size.
-The SIMON specification calls for 44 processing "rounds" in SIMON 64/128, but we were able to implement the cipher using the current (somewhat homomorphic) version of HElib.
+The SIMON specification calls for 44 processing "rounds" in SIMON 64/128, which we were able to implement the cipher using the current (somewhat homomorphic) version of HElib.

+The most expensive operation in homomorphic encryption is ciphertext multiplication.
+Most of our work on SIMON is related to reducing the number of multiplications.
+We have a cool optimization to this effect (discussed below), which allows us to achieve excellent performance.

 The SIMON algorithm is shown below encoded in [Cryptol](http://cryptol.net/), a domain-specific language for expressing cryptographic algorithms developed by Galois and widely used in some